gm2552/wfd-topology-scenarios/README.md

 This repository outlines several deployment topology scenarios for the Where For Dinner application.
 It uses a common build configuration which references the main Where For Dinner source  location in the [sample accelerators repository](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/where-for-dinner).
-The configuration uses deployed instances of RabbitMQ, MySQL, and Redit and uses ResourceClaims to reference the provisioned services (could be a direct secret reference as well).
+The configuration uses deployed instances of RabbitMQ, PostgreSQL, and Redit and uses ResourceClaims to reference the provisioned services (could be a direct secret reference as well).

 This project is separated into two sections: build and deploy.
 The build generates Carvel packages that will be deployed into the run clusters of the various